What Other Kids Are Reading

 If you find that air pollution worsens your asthma, ask your mom or dad to keep an eye on the weather report for you.
 On days when the air pollution level is high, run the air conditioning.
 If you plan to be outside, do it early in the day.
 The rest of the time, stay inside.
 And avoid places where there is a lot of traffic.

 If you play a sport that has outside practices during hot weather, talk to the coach about what you can do to stay out of dirty air.
 This may mean you need to work out in an air-conditioned gym or miss some practices.
-If you do end up working out, inside or out, make sure that you have your rescue medications with you.
+If you do end up working out, inside or out, make sure that you have your quick-relief medicines (also called rescue or fast-acting medicines) with you.

 Reviewed by: Elana Pearl Ben-Joseph, MD